 - If you have End-Stage Renal Disease (ESRD), then you qualify for Medicare under age 65 (retroactively) if you meet certain eligibility requirements.

-Notice also, that Social Security, not Medicare, makes the determination of whether you qualify for SSDI checks.
+Notice also, that Social Security, not Medicare, determine whether you qualify for SSDI checks.

-Enrollment in Medicare Under 65: Parts A and B
+Enrollment in Medicare Under 65: Part A and Part B

 If you have Medicare Part B, the premium will be automatically deducted from your Social Security check.
 You do have the option to turn down Medicare Part B, but you should only consider turning Part B down if you already have group coverage from your employer or your spouse’s employer.
 Otherwise, you’ll have a premium penalty when you sign up for Part B later, and you may have a gap in your coverage.

-Enrollment in Medicare Under 65: Medicare Supplement, Medicare Advantage & Part D
+Enrollment in Medicare Under 65: Medicare Advantage, Part D, and Medicare Supplement

-If you have made the decision to keep Medicare Part B, you now need to decide what Medicare plan type is the best for you.
+If you decided to keep Medicare Part B, you now need to decide what Medicare plan type is the best for you.
 In other words, you need to compare Original Medicare with Medicare Advantage.
 Depending on where you live, you may choose one of the following types of Medicare plans:

 - Original Medicare and Part D